AlphaTechnolog/nixdots/.github/README.md

 doas chown -R $USER /etc/nixos
 ```

-## Extra fonts

-> This fonts will be managed by nix in the next commits, this is a temporary step.

-Install [Google Sans](https://www.cufonfonts.com/font/google-sans) inside `~/.local/share/fonts` and run `fc-cache -vf`

 ## Enjoy

 Now, you're done, remember that this is in work in progress so, some